HonzaCuhel/dtu_mlops_project/reports/README.md

 >
 > Answer:

---- question 3 fill here ---

-**TODO** We used Hugging Face to obtain the dataset and the baseline model.
-With that, we used the Transformers library to train the model.
-We used DVC for data versioning, Weights and Biases to track the training cycles, and Hydra to ensure reproducibility.
-Also, Google Cloud Storage was used to store the split dataset along with the model weights.
+--- For our project, we decided to work with the Hugging Face framework.
+We utilized this platform to obtain both the dataset and the baseline model.
+Specifically, we utilized the "Twitter Financial News dataset", an analysis dataset featuring an annotated corpus of finance-related tweets.
+As for the baseline model, we selected "DeBERTaV3" from Hugging Face's extensive model repository.
+Notably, this model stood out due to its efficiency, regardless of the significantly fewer parameters compared to other alternatives.
+Also, leveraging the Transformers library, which is provided by Hugging Face, we manipulated and fine-tuned the selected model to fulfill the specific requirements of our task.
+---

 ## Coding environment